Forth-Standard/forth200x/special-memory-access.md

 ## Problem:

-Data coming from or going to a file or the net often contain 16-bit, 32-bit, and 64-bit integer values that may be signed or unsigned, may be naturally aligned or not, and may be in big-endian or little-endian instead of the native byte order.
+Data coming from or going to a file or another computer often contain 16-bit, 32-bit, and 64-bit integer values that may be signed or unsigned, may be naturally aligned or not, and may be in big-endian or little-endian instead of the native byte order.
 Architectures tend to provide convenient instructions for accessing these data, but the Forth standard does not provide words for that, and synthesizing the operations from C@ and C! is not just cumbersome, but also leads to inefficient code.

 ## Solution:

-This proposal only targets byte-addressed systems.
-See the discussion below about word-addressed machines.
+This proposal targets primarily byte-addressed systems.
+See the discussion below about larger address units.

 We use the following prefixes: